No, Acceptance Perth is a welcoming safe space for LGBTIQA+ Catholics, their family, and friends. We affirm everyone’s human dignity and their faith.

 Also in 2021, German priests dedicated a whole day to same-sex relationship blessings despite a Vatican ban.

-Despite this, Pope Francis has voiced his support for same-sex civil unions.
+Despite this, Pope Francis has voiced his support for same-sex civil unions – as he did even as Archbishop of Buenos Aires.
 He also encourages people in religious life who have often been vilified for helping LGBTIQA+ people to keep up the good work.
 You can find out more about this at:

 - How Pope Francis is changing the Vatican’s tone on LGBT people